ipleiria-ciic/safe-ar/README.md

 ## Citation

-If you use SafeAR service or any part of the code in this repository, please cite the following papers:
+If you use the SafeAR service or any piece of the code available in this repository, please cite the following paper:

 ```bibtex
 @InProceedings{10.1007/978-3-031-84617-5_12,